-Your message’s tone should reflect the way you speak so that the reader feels like they are meeting you.
+- The tone of your messages should reflect the way you speak so that the reader feels like they are meeting you.

-Keep your message brief, warm, and personalized by including the contact’s name and reference something notable about the company.
+- Keep your message brief, warm and personalized by including the contact’s name.
+Be sure to reference something notable about the company.

-Explain what skills, qualifications, or experience that you have that will benefit the company or brand.
+- Explain the skills, qualifications or experience that you possess that will benefit the company or brand.

 4. Get Started